 This involves maneuvers that are performed along with a doctor in order to help reset the particles in the inner ear that help with balance and spatial orientation.
-For some, this results in complete resolution of vertigo.
-Several positions are held for about 30 seconds each.
-Your doctor should also teach you a home version of the maneuver that can be performed without assistance.
+For some, this results in the complete resolution of vertigo.
+One will need to hold several positions for about 30 seconds each.
+Your doctor should also teach you a home version of the maneuver that you can perform without assistance.
 This can help you if vertigo returns at a later time.

 Unfortunately, this method can only provide long-term relief if BPPV is specifically caused by particles that escape from their proper place in the ear canals.
 Also, it doesn’t necessarily prevent symptoms from occurring again, so you may just have to perform the maneuvers each time vertigo strikes.

-This niche in the chiropractic field involves gentle adjustments of the atlas (C1), located at the top of the spine where the neck and head meet.
+This niche in the chiropractic field involves gentle adjustments of the atlas (C1) at the top of the spine.
 Housing the brainstem and facilitating blood flow to the brain, a misalignment here can affect the vestibular system of the body which controls balance.
 Thus, an atlas subluxation has led to vertigo for many.

-When a gentle and precise correction is used to reposition the atlas, many find that vertigo becomes less frequent and severe.
+A gentle and precise correction can reposition the atlas.
+Many find that vertigo becomes less frequent and severe after a correction.
 Some even find that it resolves altogether.
 If you are suffering from vertigo, especially if you have a history of head or neck trauma, be sure to contact an upper cervical chiropractor near you.